 12. Make sure the ribbon and thread is securely tied to each other before cutting the excess thread.

-13. All you have left to do is carefully lift your haku lei to your head and tie the ribbons together at the back of your head.
+13. All you have left to do is carefully lift your Hawaiian flower crown, lei po’o, to your head and tie the ribbons together at the back of your head.
 A bow with a double knot will secure it.
-Now go take heaps of photos and if you post them, tag them with #postcardsfromhawaiiblog.

 If you are making your haku lei for an occasion it is best to make it on the day so that the flowers are their freshest selves.
 If you want to make the most out of, sprinkle it with water and store it in the fridge.
 Depending on the flowers you chose it can last a couple more days.

-Now you know exactly how to make your very own Hawaiian haku lei inspired flower crown you can make them for all sorts of occasions: weddings, baby showers, birthday parties etc.
+Now you know exactly how to make your very own Hawaiian head lei inspired flower crown you can make them for all sorts of occasions: weddings, baby showers, birthday parties and more.

 If you do make one please share them using #postcardsfromhawaiiblog and I will share them on my Instagram stories.